mikecinnamon/PythonRefresher/[PY-02] NumPy and Pandas.md

 Out[19]: Index(['a', 'b', 'c'], dtype='object')
 ```

 Indexes are useful for combining, filtering and joining data sets.
 There are many types of indexes, which allow for specific operations.
-So, do not look at the index as an embarrassment, which is what it seems at first sight, but as a tool for data management.
+So, you should not look at the index as an embarrassment, which is what it seems at first sight, but as a for data management tool.

 ## Pandas data frames